Skip to main content

 Is there a senior property tax freeze in Iowa?

-No broad statewide senior property tax freeze is in effect in Iowa as of March 2026.
+No broad statewide senior property tax freeze is in effect in Iowa’s current 2026 claim forms as of May 6, 2026.
 The main owner programs are the homestead credit, the extra 65+ exemption, and the income-based property tax credit.
 If you are age 70 or older and keep filing every year, the low-income credit can compare current taxes with the first year you filed, which may help with rising bills, but that is not the same as a universal freeze.

 What is the deadline for Iowa homestead and 65+ exemption claims?

 The homestead credit and the extra 65+ exemption go to the city or county assessor, and the filing deadline is July 1.
-The state’s homestead filing page says an application received after July 1 applies to the next assessment year instead.
+An application received after July 1 applies to the next assessment year instead.
 That is why it is smart to file as soon as you buy the home or become age-eligible.

 What is the deadline for the low-income senior property tax credit in Iowa?